core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Data replay protection: group request messages or response messages replayed within the security group must be detected.

-* Group-level data confidentiality: messages sent within the security group shall be encrypted if privacy sensitive data is exchanged within the security group.
-This document considers group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the security group, but not by an external adversary or other external entities.
+* Data confidentiality: messages sent within the security group shall be encrypted.

+* Group-level data confidentiality: the group mode provides group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the security group, but not by an external adversary or other external entities.

+* Pairwise data confidentiality: the pairwise mode especially provides pairwise data confidentiality, since messages are encrypted using pairwise keying material shared between any two group members, hence they can be decrypted only by the intended single recipient.

-* Source authentication: messages sent within the security group shall be authenticated.
-That is, it is essential to ensure that a message is originated by a member of the security group in the first place, and in particular by a specific member of the security group.
+* Source message authentication: messages sent within the security group shall be authenticated.
+That is, it is essential to ensure that a message is originated by a member of the security group in the first place, and in particular by a specific, identifiable member of the security group.

 * Message integrity: messages sent within the security group shall be integrity protected.
-That is, it is essential to ensure that a message has not been tampered with by an external adversary or other external entities which are not members of the security group.
+That is, it is essential to ensure that a message has not been tampered with, either by a group member, or by an external adversary or other external entities which are not members of the security group.

 * Message ordering: it must be possible to determine the ordering of messages coming from a single sender.
-In accordance with OSCORE {{RFC8613}}, this results in providing relative freshness of group requests and absolute freshness of responses.
+In accordance with OSCORE {{RFC8613}}, this results in providing absolute freshness of responses that are not notifications, as well as relative freshness of group requests and notification responses.
 It is not required to determine ordering of messages from different senders.

 # List of Use Cases # {#sec-use-cases}